Al-Ahli Arab Hospital explosion: Explosion

+Post-explosion

 The explosion did not cause significant damage to surrounding buildings.
 Scorch marks and fire-damaged vehicles, including one vehicle that was flipped over, were observed in the parking lot at the explosion site the following day.
 Photographs show a crater in a driveway, close to the point where the driveway reaches the parking lot, and the base of the fence on both sides of the driveway had been ripped out; the grassy areas on both sides of the driveway were covered with victims' belongings.
 A crater at the impact site was described as "fairly shallow".
 French intelligence assessed the crater to be about 1 m long, 75 cm across, and 30 cm to 40 cm deep.
 According to CNN, the impact crater was approximately 3 ft by 3 ft wide, and 1 ft deep.

-Ghassan Abu-Sittah, of Médecins Sans Frontières, said that the ceiling of the operating room collapsed.
+Ghassan Abu-Sittah, of Doctors without Borders, said that the ceiling of the operating room collapsed.

 The cause of the explosion has not been confirmed.
-Early efforts to analyse the Al-Ahli Arab Hospital explosion were quickly complicated by a variety of claims and counterclaims over who was responsible, as well as the rapid spread of unverified, misleading and false information on social media.
+Early efforts to analyse the al-Ahli Arab Hospital explosion were quickly complicated by a variety of claims and counterclaims over who was responsible, as well as the rapid spread of unverified, misleading and false information on social media.

 Casualties

 The number of persons killed in the explosion has not been independently verified.
-As of 19 October 2023, the death toll reported by the Hamas-led Gaza Health Ministry was 471.
+As of 19 October 2023, the death toll reported by the Hamas-led Gaza Health Ministry (GHM) was 471.
 The board chair of the American Friends of the Episcopal Diocese of Jerusalem told a local ABC News station that the organization believes approximately 200 people died in the explosion.
-As of 19 October 2023, US intelligence agencies had assessed that the blast killed 100 to 300 people, and that the actual number was likely on the low end of that range.
-Human Rights Watch stated that the numbers put out by the Gaza Health Ministry, if true, would represent an unusually high death-to-injury ratio (471 killed vs. 342 injured) and would appear out of proportion with the damage observed at the explosion site.
+As of 19 October 2023, U.S. intelligence agencies had assessed that the blast killed 100 to 300 people, and that the actual number was likely on the low end of that range.
+Human Rights Watch (HRW) said that the numbers put out by the Gaza Health Ministry (GHM), if true, would represent an unusually high death-to-injury ratio (471 killed vs. 342 injured) and would appear out of proportion with the damage observed at the explosion site.

 Mohammed Abu Selmia, director of the nearby al-Shifa Hospital, estimated a death toll of 250 and reported that around 350 injured people were brought to his hospital by both ambulances and personal cars.
 He said the terrible condition of many bodies made it difficult to arrive at a total number of dead.

+Israel

 IDF spokesman Rear Admiral Daniel Hagari criticized media outlets for quickly disseminating what he termed as "unverified claims" by Hamas regarding the death toll, saying it was implausible for Hamas to accurately determine the casualty figures so soon after the incident.

+Hamas

 Hamas declined to disclose any information about the identity of the deceased to The New York Times.